Transparent methodology

 Why I Built This

-So I built RollsRewards.
-You enter your real spending, and the algorithm scores every card against your numbers.
-The ranking is the ranking — it doesn't change based on who pays us.
-Some of the best cards in our database earn us nothing, and they still show up at #1 when the math says so.
+So I built RollsRewards to separate ranking math from monetization.
+You enter real spending, the algorithm scores every card against your numbers, and the ranking doesn't change based on who pays us.
+Some of the best cards in our database earn us nothing — they still rank #1 when the math says so.

-Enter your spending.
-We run the math on every card.
-You see the results in under 3 minutes.
+Enter what you spend.
+We run the formula on every card.
+Results in under 3 minutes.